ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `report_id` is the report ID associated with `state` and `outbound`, and `payload` is set to the `outbound` message.

-Next, the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with media type "application/dap-aggregation-job-continue-req" and body structured as:
+Next, the Leader sends a POST to the aggregation job with media type "application/dap-aggregation-job-continue-req" and body structured as:

 ~~~ tls-presentation
 struct {